hunternuga/Terraform-Minecraft-Server/README.md

 - Minecraft Server Version: https://www.minecraft.net/en-us/download/server

 Have fun with Minecraft, fully built by Terraform in AWS!
-[This project is currently a work in progress and does not result in a fully fuctioning MC server, yet...]
+[This project is currently a work in progress and does not result in a fully fuctioning MC server, yet.]